btat/docs-helpers/README.md

 - Takes a CSV file containing a file's current path and the new path as input.
 - Moves the specified file(s).
+- Updates internal links that use the filepath format.
+Absolute links are ignored.
-- Updates the links in the moved file.
+  - Links in the moved file.
-- Updates the links in files linking to the moved file.
+  - Links in files linking to the moved file.
 - Outputs a file containing a block of redirects to use in the Docusaurus config.
+- Updates the sidebar value of the moved page.
+Sidebar placement is **NOT** updated.

 ### Usage